William of Bardfield: Family

 He married c.1289 Katherine, co-heiress with her sister of John of Bayfield (died 1284), a wealthy clerk who had been attached to the Royal Courts at Westminster: the sisters were not Bayfield's daughters (he had no legitimate children), but were presumably his next of kin.
 William and Katherine had one son, also named William.
 By his marriage he acquired substantial lands in London, Middlesex and Norfolk.
-He also held lands in County Dublin, including an estate at Oxmantown, and his main residence at Collinstown, Santry.
+He also held lands in County Dublin, including an estate at Oxmantown, and his main residence at Collinstown, County Dublin.
 From his petition to the Crown for redress in 1321, it seems that his Irish lands suffered serious damage during the Bruce Campaign, although it is likely that he exaggerated the extent of his losses.